dfintel25/smart-store-derekfintel/P7_CustomBI/README.md

 For this project we wanted to access specific tables within our 'smart_sales.db' to generate business insights pertinent to supporting potential advertising and product development strategies.

-In this project, we primarily want to:
+In this project, we primarily wanted to:
-- Understand the correlations of product types and their sales in respective regions.
+- Understand the correlations and trends of product types and their sales in respective regions.

 Previous analyses leveraged in our code:
 - What are the total sales per day of the week?